 About Daniel Ivey-Soto

-Senator Daniel Ivey-Soto is a life-long public servant.
-An attorney supporting clients in public education and a technical assistance provider for New Mexico's County Clerks, Daniel is a former State Elections Director, prosecutor, and teacher.
-He is also a successful entrepreneur, having started and grown two small businesses focused on helping others and improving our community.
-Daniel brings a broad base of unique experience in both public and private sectors to the policy discussions in the Roundhouse.
-Since being elected to serve the people in District 15, Daniel has sponsored over forty bills that have passed the Legislature and become law.
+Senator Daniel Ivey-Soto is a lifelong public servant.
+An attorney supporting clients in public education and a technical assistance provider for many of New Mexico's County Clerks, Daniel is a former State Elections Director, prosecutor, and teacher.
+He is also a successful entrepreneur, having started and grown three small businesses focused on helping others and improving our community.
+Daniel brings a broad base of unique experience in both public and private sector work to the policy discussions in the Roundhouse.
+Since being elected to serve the people in District 15, Daniel has sponsored over seventy-five bills that have passed the Legislature and become law.
 His legislative work to date has been based on a philosophy of good governance and accountability.

 Standing Up For Our Values

-Sponsored bills to protect victims’ of domestic violence, sexual assault, and child abuse.
+Daniel sponsored bills to protect victims of domestic violence, sexual assault, and child abuse.

-Guaranteed all high school students equal access to obtaining college credit and understands the importance of fully funding our public schools.
+He guaranteed that all high school students have equal access to obtaining college credit, and he understands the importance of fully funding our public schools.